kubernetes-sigs/aws-load-balancer-controller/docs/deploy/installation.md

 The controller runs on the worker nodes, so it needs access to the AWS ALB/NLB APIs with IAM permissions.

 The IAM permissions can either be setup using [IAM roles for service accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) or can be attached directly to the worker node IAM roles.
-This is the recommended method if you're using Amazon EKS.
+The best practice is using IRSA if you're using Amazon EKS.
 If you're using kOps or self-hosted Kubernetes, you must manually attach polices to node instances.

-### Option A: IAM roles for service accounts (IRSA)
+### Option A: Recommended, IAM roles for service accounts (IRSA)

 The reference IAM policies contain the following permissive configuration:
 ```